veeto

 Key Takeaways

-• Requires transportation agencies to publish their toll collection data requirements online.
+• Requires transportation agencies to publicly post their toll interoperability data requirements online.

 Summary